-Welcome to our 3 part blog series on Sunscreen!
+Welcome to our first blog series on Sunscreen!
 Learn how it works, what really is SPF, ingredients to avoid and how to get the best sun protection when you are outside.
 Find it all out here!

 Sunscreens, which can be sprays, lotions, gels or waxes, are usually made up of a mix of chemicals.
 Inorganic chemicals in sunscreen can reflect or scatter the light away from the skin, and organic (carbon-based) ones can absorb UV rays so that our skin doesn't.

 How it Works

 Some inorganic chemicals, including minerals such as zinc oxide or titanium dioxide, act as a physical sunblock.
 They reflect UV rays, similar to how white paint reflects light.
 The white-colored noses on beach-goers in the 1980s and 1990s were due to these compounds; because manufacturers make the inorganic particles much smaller now, we don't see the visible white.